theharold9000/Job-Ads---Brisbane/Backend Python Developer.md

 # Backend Python Developer

+Hi Harold,

+My name is Ivan, I'm an Ultra Risky Self-respecting Number Crunching Senior Python Developer who was impressed by your job descriptions and decided to apply to the position below in the form of this pull request.

+I have about 10 years experience, mostly with web using Python and Django, but I have also worked on some C++ projects, commercial as well as my own for fun (see my github profile).

+I'm currently based in Wellington, New Zealand, but I'm looking for a job in Australia, while I'm in the process of obtaining an AU resident visa (may take up to a year), so I need work visa sponsorship from the employer for the time being.

+I am including my CV in this pull request, please have a look.
+I'm looking forward to talking to you.

+Yours,
+Ivan

+## Disregard the description below, since the most awesome candidate (Ivan) has already applied

 This is an opportunity for you to take your skills and apply them to truly cutting-edge products.
 You will join a cross-functional team who maintain a careful balance between iterating quickly and ensuring production code remains scalable and well-tested.

 **They value:**